Presales: Responsibilities

-Lead Generation

-It is the initiation of consumer interest or enquiry into products or service of a business.
-It is the contact information and, in some cases, demographic information of a customer who is interested in a specific product or service.
-It is the process of attracting prospects to your business and increasing their interest through nurturing, all with the end goal of converting them into a customer and placing them in your sales funnel.
-Once a lead is generated, you can then extend your offers and begin converting them into a customer.

 Other uses of the terms

+Film pre-sales are a form of film finance that entails selling the right to distribute a film in different territories before the film is completed.

 In Canada and the United States real estate properties that are sold before construction is completed are referred to as Presales.
 These properties are known as off-plan properties in the UK, Hong Kong, and Australia.

 Sometimes, companies which release a product to a small, targeted group of potential buyers, prior to broader marketing and availability, refer to this limited early marketing period as "presales".